huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 ---

-> _“Love does not consist in gazing at each other, but in looking” — Antoine De Saint-Exupéry_
+> _“Love does not consist in gazing at each other, but in looking.” — Antoine De Saint-Exupéry_

 * Is this relationship making me fulfilled or just less lonely?
 If a relationship isn’t creating feelings of fulfillment, it won’t last.
 * Find the people who create your fulfillment, not just reduce your loneliness.